lowfatcode/alright-fonts/README.md

 - support for TTF and OTF fonts
 - small file size - Roboto Black printable ASCII set in ~4kB (~40 bytes per glyph)
-- libraries for C++ and Python
+- libraries for C17 and Python
-- tunable settings to trade off file size, contour complexity, and visual quality
+- tunable settings to trade off file size, path complexity, and visual quality
 - glyph dictionary includes advance and bounding box metrics for fast layout
 - supports utf-8 codepoints or ascii character code
 - support for non ASCII characters such as Kanji (海賊ロボ忍者さる) or Cyrillic
 - easy to parse - entire specification is listed below
 - coordinates scaled to power of two bounds avoiding slow divide when rendering
 - create custom font packs containing only the characters that are needed
-- decomposes all glyph contours (strokes) into simple polylines for easy rendering
+- decomposes all glyph paths (strokes) into simple polylines for easy rendering

 Alright Fonts includes:

 - `afinate` an extraction and encoding tool to create Alright Font (.af) files
 - `python_alright_fonts` a Python library for encoding and loading Alright Fonts
-- `alright-fonts.hpp` a reference C++ library implementation
+- `alright-fonts.h` a reference C17 implementation

 The repository also includes some examples:

 - `render-demo` a Python demo of rendering text

-> The C++reference renderer should be straightforward to embed in any C++ project - alternatively it can be used as a guide for implementing your own renderer.
+> The C17 reference renderer should be straightforward to embed in any project - alternatively it can be used as a guide for implementing your own renderer.

 ## Creating a font pack with the `afinate` tool